 Many people wonder if bacon is healthy because it has had a bad reputation over the years.
-However, it contains natural vitamins and nutrients like vitamin B, zinc and selenium which are beneficial and necessary for the body and the immune health.
-It is allowed on the Paleo, Whole30, low-carb, keto and gluten-free diet.
+However, it contains natural vitamins and nutrients like vitamin B, zinc, and selenium which are beneficial and necessary for the body and the immune health.
+It is allowed on the Paleo, Whole30, low-carb, keto, and gluten-free diets.
 Of course, I believe that overconsumption of bacon could be harmful and I only eat it in moderation.
 Also, some people might need to limit its consumption because of health issues or specific dietary needs.

 I personally prefer buying uncured bacon because I try to limit the amount of processed meat we eat.
 Uncured bacon is free of any artificial preservatives – no nitrates and sodium nitrites added.

 How To Store It

 You can store cooked bacon in the fridge for about 7-10 days.
 And in the freezer for up to 6 months.

 Store fresh bacon in the refrigerator for about 1 week, and in the freezer for up to 6 months.
 When storing fresh bacon in the fridge, if bacon starts to change color or smell off, it’s safest to discard it.

 Place cooked and chilled bacon in a gallon size freezer ziplock bag, and freeze it for later.
 You can freeze bacon for up to 6 months.
 I love to buy several packages of bacon when it’s on sale, and batch cook it in the oven.
 I fill a large ziplock bag with the cooked bacon and freeze it for later.
 It’s very convenient to have cooked bacon ready when you need it.
 Just pop it in the microwave or the convection oven for a few seconds to defrost.
 A great way to use cooked bacon is not only for breakfast with fried eggs but also for salads, sandwiches, or soup toppings.